atomisthqa/failed-build-handler/README.md

 Connected and listening for events of type: BuildFailed
 ```

-When you're ready to exit the app, type Control-C.
+When you're ready to exit the app, type Ctrl-C.

 ## Test